nandanar12/playwright-ts-tests/README.md

 1. Run the command "npx playwright test --headed" from the terminal or
 Run the command "npx playwright test tests/register.spec.ts --headed" from the terminal

+# How to view the reports

+1. Once after run the tests, you can view the html report popping out in the browser.
+You can view the test results.
+2. You will get a message like this "Serving HTML report at http://localhost:9323.
+Press Ctrl+C to quit." in the terminal.
+3. You can quit using Ctrl + C to go back to the CLI.